A guide to human resource metrics

 Why your HR initiatives need performance metrics

-HR metrics are key figures for accurately tracking the effectiveness of your organization’s people strategy and HR programs.
-They offer valuable insights into your organization’s overall efforts in regards to your human capital.
+HR metrics are important for effectively monitoring the success of your organization's people strategy and HR initiatives.
+They provide a clearer understanding of your organization's human resources efforts.

-It’s important to know which metrics to measure.
-After all, you can’t improve what you don’t track.
-This guide to HR metrics to track will provide an overview of the most important metrics you need to know.
+It's important to know which metrics to measure.
+After all, you can't improve what you don't track.
+This guide to tracking essential HR metrics will provide an overview of the most important metrics you need to know.

 Topics covered in this guide include: